10 tips to help clients prevent employee theft

 7. Offer meals and discounts to deter theft and boost morale

-Many restaurant managers offer one meal per shift as a benefit to staff.
+Many restaurant managers offer one meal per shift as a benefit to employees.
 This can help reduce food loss, and also can decrease employee tardiness.
 Other types of businesses often offer similar perks or discounts for employees.

 8. Watch and listen

-Security cameras now come at a low cost and you can check the footage easily online.
+- Security cameras now come at a low cost and you can check the footage easily online

-9. Tune in to employee behavior
+9. Tune in to employee behaviour

 If the tone of your interactions with an employee starts to change, make a note of it and consider a one-on-one discussion to find out what’s wrong.
 There could be many reasons but it’s worth being aware that fraud or theft could be one of them.